PrithwiShM/PrithwiShM/Readme.md

 </p>

 <p align="left">
-Lately, I joined a product company , dealing with the R&D of Communication devices and Autonomous locomotion machines.
+Lately, I joined a hardware product company , dealing with the R&D of Communication devices and Autonomous locomotion machines.
 Working within a codebase of over 10,000 lines taught me the value of modular design and object-oriented programming.
 During this time, I honed my skills in low-level C++ development—learning firsthand how fine-grained control leads to more efficient, reliable software.
 I have built services for databases, encryption, video compression, AI inference, and position localization.
 I also got the opportnity to apply programming concepts like multithreading, locks, event-loop design, ownership of objects, which I had studied in theory in my undergraduate studies.
 More recently, I ventured into edge AI development, deploying neural networks on GPU-equipped devices.
 </p>

 <p align="left">